AbdulazizT-IT/holbertonschool-hbnb/part1/TECHNICAL_DOCUMENTATION.md

 This folder contains all the technical documentation and diagrams for **Part 1** of the HBnB Evolution project.

+## 📝 Introduction

+Write a brief introduction for the document that explains its purpose and scope.
+Provide an overview of the HBnB project and the role of this technical document in guiding the implementation process.

+## 🏗 High-Level Architecture:

+Include the high-level package diagram and explain the layered architecture and facade pattern used.

+## 🧠 Business Logic Layer:

+Present the detailed class diagram, explaining the entities, their relationships, and how they fit into the business logic of the application.

+## 🔄 API Interaction Flow:

+Include the sequence diagrams for the selected API calls, providing explanations of the interactions and data flow between components.

 ## 📁 Contents

 - `README.md` — This file.
 Provides an overview of the folder contents.